isabella232/one-eye-docs/docs/overview.md

 What's more, Banzai Cloud One Eye natively supports multi-cluster and hybrid-cluster scenarios, and gives your teams a single location to query and analyze all the collected data, no matter if they need it for devops, maintenance, or compliance reasons.

-Built on Prometheus, Thanos, Grafana, Loki, fluentd, and fluentbit.
+Built on Prometheus, Thanos, Grafana, Loki, Fluentd, and Fluent Bit.
 Managed by the Banzai Cloud Logging operator and Banzai Cloud Thanos operator.

 ### Next steps